alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 **Academic Calendar:** The University academic calendar can be found at [here](http://www.wcu.edu/learn/academic-calendar.aspx).
 It includes dates for all breaks, University closures, final exams, etc.

 **Final Exam:** The University final exam schedule can be found on the [Registrar's webpage](http://www.wcu.edu/learn/academic-services/registrars-office/).
-Note there is no final exam for the lab portion of Chem 370 (but there may be for the lecture portion).

 ## Syllabus Updates

 This syllabus and the course schedule are subject to revision as needed.
 Students will be notified of changes and are responsible for adhering to the modifications.